dominiek/transferflow/README.md

 ```
 ## Todo

+* Expand unit tests with more training options
 * Refactor TensorBox originated codebase
 * Improve model persistence
 * Untangle rectangle stitching and results from the image rendering